Business & Public Policy

-The world runs on the fundamentals you’ll learn while earning our Energy Management certificate.
+The world runs on the fundamentals you’ll learn while earning our Energy Management minor.
 Get an insider’s glimpse at the energies we currently depend on, and find out what your role can be in harnessing the energy of tomorrow.

-The Texas BBA Undergraduate Real Estate certificate program will guide you through one of business’s most dynamic and highly discussed sectors.
+The Texas BBA Real Estate program will guide you through one of business’s most dynamic and highly discussed sectors.
 Learn the ins and outs of investing in real estate, and why “location, location, location” is just the beginning.

 Gain managerial and problem solving skills while learning about international business structures.
-The Global Management certificate includes a study abroad experience and is a good fit for those interested in public affairs, government, and non-profit organizations.
+The Global Management credential includes a study abroad experience and is a good fit for those interested in public affairs, government, and non-profit organizations.

 The Accounting/Finance Minor for the Business Economics Option Program (BEOP ACC/FIN) allows economics majors to take a set of accounting and finance courses at the McCombs School of Business.
 By taking accounting and finance classes alongside business majors, BEOP students explore complementarities between economic analysis and business, thereby strengthening the quantitative and analytical skills they acquire as economics majors.
 For more information and to apply students must contact the Department of Economics.